 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

-You can contact us about your privacy to this email: [email protected]
+You can contact us about your privacy at: [email protected]

 What data breach procedures we have in place